GitTimeraider/LooseLinuxScripts/Backup/README.md

 BACKUP_LIMIT: Maximal amount of backups that wil be saved with the backup mode.
 Removes the oldest backup file if it already reached 4.
 Only works in backup mode.

-RESTORE_LOCATION: Location it restores everything in the backup file to.
-Only works in restore mode.

-FILES_TO_EXTRACT: Files/path to extract from the zipped backup.
-Example: "/var/test/test" or "/var/test/test.py".
-Only works in restore mode.

 Exclusions: Exclusions is not a separate variable.
 Go into the script up to the --exclude portion of the bacup tar command and copy on of the lines after which you adjust the location for a new exclusion.

 ### Restoring specific files

-Script needs to be in MODE="restore"
+Script needs to be in MODE="restore"<br />
-Fill in the variable FILES_TO_EXTRACT on what exactly to extract from the backup which it then restores to the RESTORE_LOCATION.
+Run the script to choose what backup file to restore from, what to restore and where to restore to.<br />
+Existing files with the same name will be overwritten!

 ### How to disaster recovery